10 Estate Planning “Pro Tips”

 #8 See your Estate Planning lawyer every 5 years.

-Wondering how often to have your Estate Plan reviewed?
+Wondering how often to review or update Estate Plan?
 We recommend setting a trust review appointment about every 5 years.
 This allows you to review your Estate Plan, discuss changes in the law and in your wishes concerning your estate, and make sure your Estate Plan reflects your current desires.

 #7 Be careful with the beneficiary designations.